justinTM/solidworks-submissions-form/README.md

      - each sketch within the part.

 ## Purpose
-My hope (and goal) is for this project to speed up grading workflow and making grading less monotonous for TAs by:
+The goal is for this project to speed up grading workflow and making grading less monotonous for TAs by:
 - removing the need to navigate though the filesystem
 - reducing the number of clicks required by the grader
 - iterating through student submissions with simple controls